Skip to chat with us. Skip to content

 • Care for conditions like chronic diseases and mental health problems

-• Coordinate care with other specialists like pediatricians or general surgeons when appropriate
+• Coordinate care with other specialists like paediatricians or general surgeons when appropriate

 Learn more about the differences between a Family Doctor and a General Practitioner here

-Pediatricians are experts in the challenges faced by premature infants, newborns, babies, children, teens, and young adults.
+Paediatricians are experts in the challenges faced by premature infants, newborns, babies, children, teens, and young adults.
 They spend at least 4 additional years after med school studying children’s health.
-Some pediatricians further subspecialize in areas like cardiology, allergies, or developmental health.
+Some paediatricians further subspecialize in areas like cardiology, allergies, or developmental health.
 They can work in clinics, hospitals, academic centres teaching, or in clinical research.
-Pediatricians provide health promotion and prevention as well as detecting and caring for problems affecting a child’s:
+Paediatricians provide health promotion and prevention as well as detecting and caring for problems affecting a child’s:

 • Physical health like illnesses, injuries, and complex or chronic diseases